moby/moby/docs/sources/reference/run.md

 developer can set a number of default parameters that take effect when the image starts up as a container.

-Four of the `Dockerfile`{.docutils .literal} commands cannot be overridden at runtime: `FROM, MAINTAINER, RUN`{.docutils .literal}, and `ADD`{.docutils .literal}.
-Everything else has a corresponding override in `docker run`{.docutils .literal}.
-We’ll go through what the developer might have set in each `Dockerfile`{.docutils .literal} instruction and how the operator can override that setting.
+Four of the `Dockerfile` commands cannot be overridden at runtime: `FROM, MAINTAINER, RUN`, and `ADD`.
+Everything else has a corresponding override in `docker run`.
+We’ll go through what the developer might have set in each `Dockerfile` instruction and how the operator can override that setting.

 -   [CMD (Default Command or Options)](#cmd-default-command-or-options)